Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Introduction

 Significant progress has been made lately to relax these assumptions.
 For example, \cite{liu2020provably,jin2020ispessimism,rashidinejad2021bridging,xie2021bellman,uehara2021pessimistic} have shown that using the \emph{pessimistic} mechanism that chooses the worst-cast value function or model in the uncertainty set during learning, the full coverage assumption can be relaxed to only a {\it single-policy} (i.e., an optimal policy) coverage assumption.
 Nonetheless, the results all rely on completeness-type (which includes the tabular setting) or even stronger assumptions, and some of the algorithms are not computationally tractable \citep{xie2021bellman,uehara2021pessimistic}.
 On the other hand, some works require only realizability, but with additionally either stronger (than all-policy coverage) assumptions on data coverage \citep{xie2021batch}, or the uniqueness of the optimal policy \citep{chen2022offline}, and can be computationally intractable.

-More recently, \cite{zhan2022offline} has successfully relaxed {\it both} the full data coverage and the completeness assumptions, through the seminal use of the linear-programming (LP) reformulation of Markov decision processes (MDPs).
+More recently, \cite{zhan2022offline} has successfully relaxed {\it both} the full data coverage and the completeness assumptions, through the use of the linear-programming (LP) reformulation of Markov decision processes (MDPs).
 The LP framework not only significantly weakens the assumptions, but also better enables computationally tractable algorithms.
 However, the algorithms and analyses in \cite{zhan2022offline} strongly depend on a {\it regularized} version of the LP formulation, which calls for stronger assumptions than {\it single-policy} coverage, and leads to statistically suboptimal rates (i.e., $O(1/{n^{1/6}})$ where $n$ is the size of the dataset).
-In this paper, we revisit and further investigate the power of the LP-framework for offline RL with performance guarantees, and advance the existing results in several aspects.
+In this paper, we revisit and further investigate the power of the LP-framework for offline RL with performance guarantees, through the lens of error-bound-based analyses from optimization theory \citep{luo1993error,pang1997error}.
+Our results advance the existing ones in several aspects with new techniques and insights, as well as simple analyses.